bappitybup/ChickenGrabber/README.md

-# ChickenGrabber
+# SneakyEnderPearlRide
-A 1.20.1 spigot plugin that allows you to right click a chicken to put it on your head and use it to glide down heights
+A Spigot Plugin for 1.20.1 that allows you to ride your thrown enderpearls when holding sneak and throwing them.